Diagrams

 Flowcharts

-Flowcharts are useful for documenting workflows, algorithms, or processes.
+Flowcharts are the most common diagram type in technical documentation.
+They’re useful for documenting workflows, decision trees, or multi-step processes.
 Use graph LR for left-to-right flow or graph TD for top-down:

 graph TD